 - The crown of the tooth, which is the white part covered with enamel that is visible above your gum.

-A dental implant actually consists of 3 different parts to create the finished tooth replacement, and these are:
+A dental implant actually consists of 3 different parts to create the finished tooth replacement:

 - The Device Implanted in the Jawbone – This is the piece that is surgically implanted into your jawbone, and it serves as an anchor for the rest of the components involved.